Dartmouth College student groups: Dartmouth Emergency Medical Services

 Dartmouth EMS is a student run Basic Life Support (BLS) unit licensed by the State of New Hampshire.
 D-EMS provides emergency medical services to Dartmouth College, and are available for standby coverage throughout the Upper Valley.
 Dartmouth EMS is dedicated to the safety of Dartmouth community members and visitors.
 Additionally, the group strives to provide as many educational opportunities as possible.
+D-EMS provides training in first aid and CPR (from the AHA), as well as sponsor EMT classes.